PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 The "f" in `printf` just means print a "formatted" string. standing for the fact we can replace placeholders (aka *converson specifiers*) with a variable.

 We can also have multiple *conversion specifiers*.

-Change the code to this.
+(edit your code to have a new variable called "character", and `printf` both our variables)
 ```c
 #include <stdio.h>